core-interaction/core-interaction.github.io/project/harmonic.md

 1. Entry due November 29 \
 	\
 	*Revise and edit entries, due December 6*
+{: list-prefix="Test" }

-And we will review our final, completed collections during our last class!
+And we will review your final, completed collections during our last class!
+I’m looking forward to it.